renatols-jf/spboot-chassi/README.md

 The idea is for the superclass to control application behavior, while the subclass controls domain behavior.

+The domain logic is to be implemented in the method `doProcess()`.
+At this point, you might want to access Spring-managed objects, such as services.
+There are two ways of doing so:
+- `this.requestResource(MyService.class)` in which you provide the class you are expecting.
+  This is a syntatic sugar available only inside requests.
+- `AppRegistry.getResource(MyService.class)` in which you provide the class you are expecting.
+  This can be called anywhere.

-There are a few constructors available, but we will approach only the most complete:
+There are a few request constructors available, but we will approach only the most complete:

 ```
 public Request(String operation, String transactionId, String correlationId, List<String> projection,